Languedoc, La Clape

 "At the beginning, it was a crazy bet, to produce like my grandfather, in small quantities of natural wines of excellence" Frédéric Albert, a native of Languedoc, believes in it.
 In a typical winegrower's house in the South of France, he set up La Villa Sépia.
-5 hectares of old vines are cultivated by hand on the heights of the village of Montblanc in Biodynamie.
-At Frédéric, no chemical additives are tolerated in the cellar, including sulphites.
+5 hectares of old vines are cultivated by hand on the heights of the village of Montblanc using Biodynamic methods.
+At Frédéric's, no chemical additives are tolerated in the cellar, including sulphites.

 Why do the vintages of La Villa Sépia end with TICK?
 "A tradition in Languedoc wants the people of the village to give you an emotional nickname.
 It's never mean and always done with humour.
 In my village in Montblanc, TICK is me.
 The link, comes from Walt Disney's Tic and Tac squirrels, still in the trees.
 I didn't say perched!!!
 But as our vines are surrounded by wood...
 I had fun with this nickname, to give the names of my vintages: Lunatick, Charismatick, Enigmatick...
 Have a good tasting!!!!!